polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 technique.

 Hint!
-You can return Hyperlisp to the client using the *[echo]* event, since it will automatically convert whatever expression it is given to text, which allows you to return some sub-set of your tree to the caller.
+You can return Hyperlambda to the client using the *[echo]* event, since it will automatically convert whatever expression it is given to text, which allows you to return some sub-set of your tree to the caller.

 ### Getting the raw HTTP request